Recycling requires smart action and team players

 All in all, this means that in the future, we need to be smart about how we use the raw materials that we have.
 New technological and chemical innovations will be the future game-changers, but commitments to sustainability and circular economy at brand and consumer levels will become increasingly important.
 We can only turn the ship around with seamless cooperation, and recycling is one of those things that calls for all stakeholders’ input in an efficient circular economy.

 First Reduce then Recycle

 Ideally, we should aim at reducing as much as we can at both corporate and consumer levels, then reuse the resources and materials several times.
-If we can’t reuse, then last straw is to recycle.
-This way the raw materials are coming back to the system, and the circular motion of the plastics economy is ensured.
+If we can’t reuse, then the last straw is to recycle.
+This way the raw materials are coming back to the system and the circular motion of the plastics economy is ensured.

-The big brands of this world are making strong commitments to operate more sustainably through their own strategies, and also by joining the Ellen MacArthur Foundation’s New Plastics Global Commitment, which we at UPM Raflatac are part of too.
-Through our commitments to the Ellen MacArthur Foundation we want to show that recycling is an important issue for us.
+The big brands of this world are making strong commitments to operate more sustainably through their own strategies, and also by joining the Ellen MacArthur Foundation’s New Plastics Economy Global Commitment, which we at UPM Raflatac are part of too.
+Through our commitments to the Ellen MacArthur Foundation, we want to show that recycling is an important issue for us.
 More importantly, as actions speak louder than words, our commitments help us steer the hard work and actions we are taking towards better sustainability.

 In my view, enabling better recyclability might even be our biggest commitment going forward, as it requires developing partnerships and synergies between a wide range of stakeholders.
 Read more about Ellen MacArthur Foundation’s New Plastics Global Commitment and our commitments in the link at the bottom of this page.